yairm210/Unciv/docs/Developers/Building-Locally.md

 -   Select the UncivServer configuration and click the green arrow button to run!
 Or start a debug session as above.

 To build a jar file, refer to [Without Android Studio](#Without-Android-Studio) and replace 'desktop' with 'server'.
 That is, run `./gradlew server:dist` and when it's done look for /server/build/libs/UncivServer.jar

-## Unit Tests

-You can (and in some cases _should_) run and even debug the unit tests locally.
--   In Android Studio, Run > Edit configurations.
-    -   Click "+" to add a new configuration
-    -   Choose "Gradle" and name the config, e.g. "Unit Tests"
-    -   Under "Gradle Project", choose "Unciv" from the dropdown (or type it), set "Tasks" to `:tests:test` and "Arguments" to `--tests "com.unciv.*"`, OK to close the window.
--   Select the "Unit Tests" configuration and click the green arrow button to run!
-Or start a debug session as above.

-## Code Smells

-You can run `detekt` to check for code smells and other linting issues.
-To do so download [detekt-cli](https://github.com/detekt/detekt/releases/latest) (the zip file) and unzip it.
-Then to generate the reports go to the Unciv top directory and run one of the following commands to generate the report.
-NOTE: If you're using windows, replace `detekt-cli` with `detekt-cli.bat`.
-- For detecting warnings: `PATH/TO/DETEKT/detekt-cli --parallel --report html:detekt/reports.html --config detekt/config/detekt-warnings.yml
-  `
-- For detecting errors: `PATH/TO/DETEKT/detekt-cli --parallel --report html:detekt/reports.html --config detekt/config/detekt-errors.yml
-  `

-Then you can find the report in detekt/reports.html

-## Next steps

-Congratulations!
-Unciv should now be running on your computer!
-Now we can start changing some code, and later we'll see how your changes make it into the main repository!

-Now would be a good time to get to know the project in general at [the Project Structure overview!](Project-structure-and-major-classes.md)